Edward H. Lambert: Medical career

-Personal
+Personal life

-Lambert was married to Vanda Lennon from 1975 until his death in 2003.
+Edward married Louise ("Liz", née Rueckheim) on October 12, 1940; the couple had no children; Louise founded and acted in the Rochester Civic Theater before she died of lung cancer, age 55, in 1972.
+Lambert later married Vanda Lennon from 1975 until his death in 2003.
 They met when he flew to the Salk Institute in San Diego, California, to advise her on a research project.
 They married 14 months later, and in 1978 she relocated to the Mayo Clinic.
 They had 57 collaborative publications.